Alaska Sockeye Salmon Illustration

 Sustainability

-In Alaska, sustainability is written into the state constitution.
-It states that fish are to be ‘utilized, developed, and maintained on the sustainable yield principle,’ ensuring wild sockeye salmon inhabit Alaska waters for generations to come.
-As a wild resource, the number of salmon that return to freshwater to spawn changes from year to year.
-Managers in Alaska use the best science available to set ‘escapement goals,’ which allow enough fish to return to the spawning grounds to reproduce.
-Biologists account for natural fluctuations in returns of salmon by managing the fisheries in-season to safeguard the sustainability of Alaska’s wild sockeye salmon.
-Alaska salmon is also certified by both the Marine Stewardship Council and the Responsible Seafood Management Program.
+In Alaska, sustainability is enshrined in the state constitution.
+It mandates that fish must be "utilized, developed, and maintained on the sustainable yield principle," ensuring that wild sockeye salmon can thrive in Alaskan waters for generations to come.
+As a natural resource, the number of salmon that return to freshwater to spawn varies from year to year.
+Fisheries managers in Alaska rely on the best available scientific data to establish "escapement goals," which ensure that enough fish return to the spawning grounds to reproduce.
+Biologists take into account the natural fluctuations in salmon populations and manage the fisheries in real time to protect the sustainability of Alaska's wild sockeye salmon.
+Additionally, Alaska salmon is certified by both the Marine Stewardship Council (MSC) and the Responsible Seafood Management Program (RFM).

 Learn More